Polish Open’er Festival blends global rock, local culture

 The same enthusiasm could be felt during the crowded concerts for Polish artists like songwriter Julia Marcell, whose act included stage diving.

-Apart from the main musical attractions, the festival offers theatre performances, movies, a modern art exhibition and meetings with writers.
+Apart from the main musical attractions, the festival offers theater performances, movies, a modern art exhibition and meetings with writers.

 (Editing by Michael Roddy and Mark Heinrich)